-Note: If you have not already created maps, create any maps needed for translating before you create the envelope.
-For information about creating maps, see the Map Editor Guide.
+Note: If you have not already created maps, create any maps in the IBM Sterling B2B Integrator Map Editor needed for translating before you create the envelope.

 During the envelope creation process, you will need to assign the envelope name, description, and parameters, such as unique identification numbers (control numbers).